blockchainBard101/sui-move-tutorial/1b-Installing-sui-on-winsows/README.md

 # Installing Sui on Windows Using WSL

-This guide will walk you through installing the Sui CLI and related tools on a Windows machine using WSL (Windows Subsystem for Linux).
-By the end of this guide, you'll have a fully functional development environment ready for Sui smart contract development.
+This guide provides step-by-step instructions to set up the Sui CLI and development environment on Windows using WSL (Windows Subsystem for Linux).

 ---

-## Prerequisites

-1. **Windows 10 or 11** with WSL support.
-2. Administrator privileges to install software.

----

 ## Step 1: Install WSL

 1. Open your terminal as an Administrator.
-2. Run the following command to install WSL:
+2. Install WSL by running the following command:
    ```bash
    wsl --install
    ```
-3. Once the installation finishes, restart your system.
+3. Restart your system once the installation finishes.

 ---

 ## Step 2: Set Up Ubuntu in WSL

-1. After restarting, search for "Ubuntu" in the Start Menu and open it.
+1. Search for **Ubuntu** in the Start Menu and open it.
-2. Complete the initial Ubuntu setup, including setting your username and password.
+2. Complete the Ubuntu setup, including username and password configuration.
-3. Verify that Ubuntu is installed and functional by running:
+3. Verify the installation by running:
    ```bash
    lsb_release -a
    ```
-4. Update your system and install necessary tools:
+4. Update your system and install essential tools:
    ```bash
    sudo apt-get update
    ```